ehtick/PicView/.github/README.md

 The `Convert to` dropdown option allows you to convert all the files to a popular format.

-The `Compression` dropdown option allows you to compress the files, either without losing quality or sacrifing some quality for greater reduced file size.
+The `Compression` dropdown option allows you to compress the files, either without losing quality or sacrificing some quality for greater reduced file size.

 The `Quality` dropdown option allows you to change quality of supported file types.
 The higher the Quality setting, the more detail is preserved in the image, but the larger the file size.